levkk/rwf/docs/docs/models/fetch-records.md

 ### Search by `NULL`

-Searching columns that have no value, i.e. the value is `NULL`, is a special case and is handled by passing the `Value::Null` explicitely:
+Searching columns that have no value, i.e. the value is `NULL`, is a special case and is handled by passing the `Value::Null` explicitly:

 === "Rust"
     ```rust